twbs/bootstrap/docs/layout/grid.md

 Breaking it down, here's how it works:

-- Containers (outlined in blue above) provide a means to center your site's contents.
+- Containers provide a means to center your site's contents.
 Use `.container` for fixed width or `.container-fluid` for full width.
-- Rows (outlined in red above) are horizontal groups of columns that ensure your columns are lined up properly.
+- Rows are horizontal groups of columns that ensure your columns are lined up properly.
 We use the negative margin method on `.row` to ensure all your content is aligned properly down the left side.
 - Content should be placed within columns, and only columns may be immediate children of rows.
 - Thanks to flexbox, grid columns without a set width will automatically layout with equal widths.
 For example, four instances of `.col-sm` will each automatically be 25% wide for small breakpoints.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So, if you want three equal-width columns, you can use `.col-sm-4`.